Diagonal flow detects topology of strata: Introduction

-Suppose now that $\calC$ is such a \emph{stratum component} of abelian or quadratic differentials.
+Our goal is to understand the \emph{monodromy} associated to the component $\calC$.
 There is a forgetful map from $\calC$ to $\calM(S)$: the moduli space of Riemann surface structures on $S$.
-Both $\calC$ and $\calM(S)$ are orbifolds; both have manifold covers which we will need.
+Both $\calC$ and $\calM(S)$ are orbifolds; both have various manifold covers.